ebu/ebu-tt-live-toolkit/docs/source/user_input_producer.rst

 .. note:: More demo scenario examples :

     * Run ``ebu-run --admin.conf ebu_tt_live/examples/config/user_input_producer_dist_consumers.json``.
 This configuration runs a distributor node and two consumers, one for TestSequence1 and the other for TestSequence2.
-Open the ``docs/build/ui/user_input_producer/index.html`` page and create or select TestSequence1, and connect it to the distributor node via websocket (click "connect" button).
+Open the ``docs/build/ui/user_input_producer/index.html`` page or the `current release pre-built page <../ui/user_input_producer>`_ and create or select TestSequence1, and connect it to the distributor node via websocket (click "connect" button).
 When you send a document the consumer will log the new document.
 Open another user input web page and connect it with TestSequence2.
 The second consumer receives this document.
 Now documents can be sent by both web pages simultaneously and will be routed to the correct consumer by the Distributor node.

 .. note:: Demo scenario examples that need some better documentation :